-The Secretariat continued to conduct the requested stocktaking exercise and feasibility study, which was submitted to the Governing Council at its 95th session and is available at this link.
-The feasibility study indicated that, although other existing international instruments and policy papers contained important policy guidance on investments in land, UNIDROIT could use its private law expertise to build upon such instruments and papers and prepare, in collaboration with the Rome-based food and agriculture organisations of the United Nations system and other institutions, valuable legal guidance for farmers, investors, governments, and other stakeholders.
-As land investment contracts are complex and deal with various areas of law, the added benefit and impact of detailed yet concise legal guidance on this subject matter could be significant.
+The Secretariat conducted the requested stocktaking exercise and feasibility study, which was submitted to the Governing Council at its 95th session and is available at this link.
+The feasibility study indicated that, although other existing international instruments and policy documents contained important policy guidance on investments in agricultural land, UNIDROIT could use its private law expertise to build upon such instruments and documents and prepare, in collaboration with the Rome-based agricultural development agencies of the United Nations system and other institutions, valuable legal guidance for farmers, investors, governments, and other stakeholders.
+As agricultural land investment contracts are complex and deal with various areas of law, the added benefit and impact of detailed yet concise legal guidance on this subject matter could be significant.
 The feasibility study discussed this in detail and identified legal issues that could be considered for coverage in the possible guidance document.

 The Governing Council took note of the feasibility study and decided to recommend that the General Assembly include the topic of an international guidance document on agricultural investment contracts in the UNIDROIT Work Programme for the 2017-2019 triennium and assign it a high level of priority.